bonksl/TechnicalTest/README.md

 3) Missing Integer Problem
 4) Minimum Average Two Slice Problem
 5) Brackets Problem
+Along with the solved problem, a list of unit tests are ran.

 Create and enter new working directory. eg "5 Questions"